appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ```

-2. Use JavaScript to transform the data by adding it to the **Table Data** property.
+2. Click the JS toggle for the **Table Data** property to use JavaScript to transform the data.

 ```javascript
 {{fetchApi.data.users.map((user) => {